 The school is legally required to carry out the pre-employment checks detailed in this procedure.
-Staff (including Volunteers) and prospective staff will be required to provide certain information to the school to enable the school to carry out the checks that are applicable to their role.
-The school will also be required to provide certain information to third parties, such as the Disclosure and Barring Service (DBS) and the Teaching Regulations Agency (previously known as the National College for Teaching and Leadership (NCTL)).
-Failure to provide requested information may result in the school not being able to meet its employment, safeguarding or legal obligations, and offers of employment being withdrawn.
+Staff and prospective staff will be required to provide certain information to the school to enable the school to carry out the checks that are applicable to their role.
+The school will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulations Agency (previously known as the National College for Teaching and Leadership (NCTL)).
+Failure to provide requested information may result in the school not being able to meet its employment, safeguarding or legal obligations.
 The school will process personal information in accordance with its Staff Privacy Notice.